-What began as a NewsMom.com editorial expanded into a six month KPIX-CBS investigation exposing alleged false advertising, apparent legal loopholes and outdated federal regulations that systematically expose millions of children to concerning car seat chemicals.
+What began as a NewsMom.com editorial expanded into a year-long KPIX-CBS investigation exposing alleged false advertising, apparent legal loopholes and outdated federal regulations that systematically expose millions of children to concerning car seat chemicals.

 For a summary of the investigation, links to each of our stories, and NewsMom supplements with additional resources for parents, relevant data and documents, see: